Acquiring and Merchant Acquiring Services 01 1

 How to choose the right acquirer

-Acquiring conditions vary from bank to bank, so it is important to consider all the nuances when choosing a contractor.
-In Europe, cashless payment services are provided by both banks and payment services organised as non-bank credit organisations.
+Conditions of acquiring differ from bank to bank, so all the nuances have to be considered while choosing the contractor.
+In Europe, cashless payment services are offered both by banks and by payment services organised in the form of nonbank credit organisations.

-Acquiring banks usually offer lower rates for services, as they work directly with clients.
-But large credit organisations often refuse to cooperate with small clients and prefer not to get involved with Internet business if there is even the slightest doubt as to its legality.
+Generally, the service rates of acquiring banks are the lowest because they are able to work directly with the client.
+However, often large credit organizations refuse to cooperate with small clients and prefer to not get involved in any Internet business if there is even the slightest doubt regarding its legality.

 And it is even more complicated than that.
 If the bank’s rules are not met by the clients of the company which concludes the acquiring contract, the bank can switch off the service.